-Have been treated for mental health issues, including traumatic events, depression, or substance abuse-related problems.
+Professionals have been treated for mental health issues, including traumatic events, depression, or substance abuse-related problems.

-- Letter from Licensed Professional - Letter from partner agency documentation OR
+- Letter from Licensed Professional - Letter from partner agency documentation

-Has been or is a victim of abuse or resides in an abusive environment as documented by a licensed professional.
+Or has been or is a victim of abuse or resides in an abusive environment as documented by a licensed professional.

-- Letter from Licensed Professional - Letter from partner agency documentation OR
+- Letter from Licensed Professional - Letter from partner agency documentation

-Has been unemployed for at least three of the last six months.
+Or has been unemployed for at least three of the last six months.
 Not necessarily consecutive.

-- Statement from any cognizant agency or official that knows the barrier. - WIOA Registrant Statement (74B) - Telephone verification (74-A or electronic statement) - IdahoWorks electronic Self-Attestation OR
+- Statement from any cognizant agency or official that knows the barrier. - WIOA Registrant Statement (74B) - Telephone verification (74-A or electronic statement) - IdahoWorks electronic Self-Attestation

-Has a family history of chronic unemployment during the two years before application.
+Or has a family history of chronic unemployment during the two years before application.

-- Statement from any cognizant agency or official that knows the barrier. - WIOA Registrant Statement (74B) - Telephone verification (74-A or electronic statement) - IdahoWorks electronic Self-Attestation OR
+- Statement from any cognizant agency or official that knows the barrier. - WIOA Registrant Statement (74B) - Telephone verification (74-A or electronic statement) - IdahoWorks electronic Self-Attestation

-Is limited English speaking or cultural displacement
+Or limited English speaking or cultural displacement